All The Clues That Selena Gomez & Justin Bieber Are Jelena-ing

 It's true that the two former lovebirds have grown so much in the past three years, and perhaps this time apart was exactly what the doctor ordered, just like Miley Cyrus and Liam Hemsworth.

 We really don't – but don't worry — we can still speculate.
-Ahead are all the clues that everyone's favorite couple is possibly getting back together.
+Ahead are all the clues that everyone's favourite couple is possibly getting back together.